Chase Janes: Camping World Truck Series

-Janes made his Camping World Truck Series debut in 2022 at the Martinsville Speedway running the No. 33 Toyota Tundra for Reaume Brothers Racing.
+Janes made his NASCAR Camping World Truck Series debut in 2022 at the Martinsville Speedway running the No. 33 Toyota Tundra for Reaume Brothers Racing.
 On June 15, 2022, G2G Racing owner Tim Viens revealed that Janes would drive for his team in the race at Nashville in the No. 46 truck.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)

-Camping World Truck Series
+Craftsman Truck Series

+CARS Late Model Stock Car Tour

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)